 The only other two areas that are getting infusions are 2.6 billion for the border wall, the wall that Mexico was supposed to pay for, and is definitely a low ball estimate in addition to being an imaginary goal.
 This wall may cost trillions if implemented, considering the engineering, labor and materials.
 As for materials, will they be made in the U.S.A.?

-As is the other allocation of 1.4 billion for “school choice”, which could only mean that a lot of Betsy “Destroyer” Devos is going to be very busy at her appointed position, counting her personal filthy lucre from her corrupt charter school industries that will certainly accrue when or if this gets implemented.
+As is the other allocation of 1.4 billion for “school choice”, which could only mean that Betsy “Destroyer” Devos is going to be very busy at her appointed position, counting her personal filthy lucre from her corrupt charter school industries that will certainly accrue when or if this gets implemented.
 Vulture equity firms investing in these schools will also get off big.
 There is also the looming threat to the civil rights and the separation of church and state with the adamant use of christian doctrine imposed on the schools in her home state in Michigan and the selective use of funding of those schools that teach the good book.

 As for the rest of the departments, they are as fucked as the state of normal: